Be sure to click the link below to

 Hi everyone!

-I’m Aubrey Watt, and I just released my first full-length science fiction romance novel Paragon
+I’m Aubrey Watt, and I just released my first full-length science fiction romance novel Paragon.

 I’m giving away one free copy to a lucky commenter on this site!